martygubar/bds-getting-started/lab-create-user/create-user.md

 ## Introduction

-Create a Hadoop admin user that will be used for the Big Data Servi Cluster
+Create a Hadoop admin user that will be used for the Big Data Service Cluster

 ## Lab:  Create a User